Jesper Fast: New York Rangers

-Fast recorded two assists during his October 30 debut with the Rangers AHL team, now called the Hartford Wolf Pack.
+Fast recorded two assists during his 30 October debut with the Rangers AHL team, now called the Hartford Wolf Pack.
 However, he suffered a high ankle sprain after going into the boards during a November 2 game at Springfield.
-He missed the next 14 games as a result, not returning until December 20, but was given enough minutes upon his return that he was quickly able to get back into shape.
-Fast scored his first goal of the season on December 26, notching the game winner on the power play against Bridgeport Sound Tigers goalie Anders Nilsson.
-The game was part of a four-game point streak (two goals, two assists) that stretched from December 21 to December 29.
-Fast also set a team record on January 24 for fastest goal to start a period, scoring in the first seven seconds of the game against Springfield, beating Hartford's previous record by two seconds.
+He missed the next 14 games as a result, not returning until 20 December, but was given enough minutes upon his return that he was quickly able to get back into shape.
+Fast scored his first goal of the season on 26 December notching the game winner on the power play against Bridgeport Sound Tigers goalie Anders Nilsson.
+The game was part of a four-game point streak (two goals, two assists) that stretched from 21 December to 29 December.
+Fast also set a team record on 24 January 2014 for fastest goal to start a period, scoring in the first seven seconds of the game against Springfield, beating Hartford's previous record by two seconds.

-Fast had a season-high five-game point streak from January 24 to January 31, recording six goals and two assists.
-That included his first North American professional multi-goal game on January 25, in which he scored two goals against the Falcons.
+Fast had a season-high five-game point streak from 24 January to 31 January, recording six goals and two assists.
+That included his first North American professional multi-goal game on 25 January, in which he scored two goals against the Falcons.
 Fast followed that the next day with a second straight two-goal game, this time against the Adirondack Phantoms.
-Fast had another two-goal game, both on the power play, against the Phantoms on March 22, which marked the start of a run of seven points (four goals, three assists) in seven games up to April 6.
-Fast marked a North American single-game career high with three points (2 goals, 1 assist) in Hartford's 3–2 win over the Norfolk Admirals on April 6, earning him First Star of the Game.
+Fast had another two-goal game, both on the power play, against the Phantoms on 22 March, which marked the start of a run of seven points (four goals, three assists) in seven games up to 6 April.
+Fast marked a North American single-game career high with three points (2 goals, 1 assist) in Hartford's 3–2 win over the Norfolk Admirals on 6 April, earning him First Star of the Game.
 Fast recorded a total of 34 points (17 goals, 17 assists) in 48 games for the 2013–14 Hartford season, along with 30 penalty minutes and a +14 plus-minus.
 Despite missing time from his injury, Fast ranked seventh on the team in assists, fourth in goals, and second in plus-minus with +14.
 His eight power play goals led the team and tied eighth place in the league among AHL rookies, and his six game-winning goals tied for first in Hartford and fourth in the overall league.
 Fast was a staple on the Wolf Pack's penalty kill unit, and played most of the season on a line with J. T. Miller and Ryan Bourque.